 As of December 31, 2016, the Company had a deferred tax asset of \$3.1 million pertaining to operating losses, related to one of its investments.
 Given the losses generated by the entity, the deferred tax asset has been offset by a valuation allowance of \$3.1 million.

 As of December 31, 2015, the Company had a deferred tax asset of \$1.5 million pertaining to unrealized depreciation and a \$1.6 million deferred tax asset pertaining to operating losses, related to one of its investments.
 Given the losses generated by the entity, the deferred tax assets have been offset by valuation allowances of \$1.5 million and \$1.6 million for the deferred tax asset generated from unrealized depreciation and operating income, respectively.
-There were no deferred tax assets or liabilities as of December 31, 2014.

-The tax cost of the Company's investments as of December 31, 2016 and 2015, approximates their amortized cost.
+The tax cost of the Company's investments as of December 31, 2017 and 2016, approximates their amortized cost.